georgiatomova/nutrition-substitution/README.md

 * Setup

 ## Data
-All data used for the analyses were simulated based on mean and SD values similar to those in [NDNS Summary statistics from years 7-8](#NDNS_yr_7_to_8_statistics.xlsx).
+All data used for the analyses were simulated based on mean, standard deviation, and percentage contribution values similar to those in #NDNS_yr_7_to_8_statistics.xlsx.
 For the food substitution analyses only, real data was used to extract specific means required for the simulation.
 [NDNS Year 7-8](https://www.gov.uk/government/collections/national-diet-and-nutrition-survey) data can be downloaded from the [UK Data Service](https://www.ukdataservice.ac.uk).

 ## Setup
 All simulations were conducted using R 4.0.3.
-The file [nutrient_substitution.R](#nutrient_substitution.R) contains the data simulation and main analyses.
+The file nutrient_substitution.R contains the data simulation and main analyses.
-The file [food_substitution.R](#food_substitution.R) contains secondary analyses using food groups.
+The file food_substitution.R contains secondary analyses using food groups.
 To run this script, please run nutrient_substition.R first.
-The file [multicollinearity.R](#multicollinearity.R) explores multicollinearity in some of the models contained in food_substitution.R
+The file multicollinearity.R explores multicollinearity in some of the models contained in food_substitution.R